cvxpy/cvxpy/doc/source/tutorial/dgp/index.rst

 Note that to solve DGP problems, you must pass the option ``gp=True`` to the ``solve()`` method.

-This section explains what DGP is and shows how to construct and solve DGP problems in CVXPY.
-At the end of the section are tables listing all the atoms that can be used in DGP problems, similar to the tables presented in the section on :ref:`atoms for DCP <functions>`.
+This section explains what DGP is, and it shows how to construct and solve DGP problems using CVXPY.
+At the end of the section are tables listing all the atoms that can be used in DGP problems, similar to the tables presented in the section on :ref:`DCP atoms <functions>`.

 For an in-depth reference on DGP, see our `accompanying paper <https://web.stanford.edu/~boyd/papers/dgp.html>`_.
+For interactive code examples, check out our :ref:`notebooks <dgp-examples>`.

+*Note: DGP is a recent addition to CVXPY.
+If you have feedback, please file an issue or make a pull request on* `Github <https://github.com/cvxgrp/cvxpy>`_.

 Log-log curvature
 -----------------